streamfold/rotel-docs/docs/python-rotel/configuration.md

 | custom_endpoint | str  | ROTEL_DATADOG_EXPORTER_CUSTOM_ENDPOINT |         |                        |
 | api_key         | str  | ROTEL_DATADOG_EXPORTER_API_KEY         |         |                        |

-When configuring Rotel with only environment variables, you must set `ROTEL_EXPORTER=datadog` in addition to the above environment variables.

 ## Clickhouse Exporter

-Rotel provides a Clickhouse exporter with support for traces and logs.
-To use the Clickhouse exporter instead of the OTLP exporter, use the method `Cofig.clickhouse_exporter()` with the following options.
+Rotel provides a Clickhouse exporter with full support for metrics, logs, and traces.
+To use the Clickhouse exporter instead of the OTLP exporter, use the method `Config.clickhouse_exporter()` with the following options.

 | Option Name  | Type | Environ                                | Default | Options |
 |--------------|------|----------------------------------------|---------|---------|